pantheon-systems/documentation/source/content/guides/secrets/05-drupal.md

 - Make sure you have access to a Drupal 9.4 or greater site running PHP 8.0 or above hosted on Pantheon.

-- Make sure you have [terminus installed](https://docs.pantheon.io/terminus/install#install-terminus) in your machine
+- Make sure you have [Terminus installed](https://docs.pantheon.io/terminus/install#install-terminus) on your local machine.

 - Install the [Secrets Manager Plugin](https://github.com/pantheon-systems/terminus-secrets-manager-plugin#installation)